evanjohnso/React-Native-Install/README.md

 # React-Native-Install

-A summary of the **successful** steps installing React Native on Linux Mint and Mac OSX.
-It took me the better part of two days.
-New to web and mobile development, this is the longest I've spent hanging around in bash.
-It was a fantastic mix of being very exciting and massively frustrating.
-The online open source community has been invalualbe to me throughout my coding journey, and this is my attempt to give back.
-I hope it helps someone out in the future.
+A summary of the **successful** steps to installing React Native on Linux Mint and Mac OSX.
+It was a fantastic mix of very exciting and massively frustrating.
+The online open source community has been invaluable to me throughout my coding journey, and this is my attempt to give back.
+I hope it helps someone out!

 React Native 0.49
 Watchman 4.9.0